Home

 Never, Never, Never let a buyer move into your house until the possession (closing date).

-The only exceptions that I can think of for this for sale by owner guide would be, a rent to purchase and on rare occasions, new construction.
+The only exceptions that I can think of for this for sale by owner guide, would be a rent to purchase and on rare occasions, new construction.

 The First Offer is the Best Offer